MA LawFind a programme

 The programme is carefully structured to cover the foundation areas of legal knowledge and to develop your core legal skills, while providing an opportunity for further specialist study.

-The MA in Law is recognised by the Law Society and the Bar Council as a qualifying law degree for practice in England and Wales.
+The MA in Law is recognised by the Law Society and the Bar Council as a qualifying law degree for practice in England and Wales and is recognised in other jurisdictions.

 Fees quoted are per annum and subject to annual increase.